-Miami real estate has its own ups and downs over the years with several properties still recovering from mortgage fraud issues and foreclosures.
-However, despite these challenges, the real estate market in Miami continues to thrive as more and more people are becoming interested about purchasing a property such as a home, a condo unit or a townhouse among many other choices.
+Miami real estate has had its own ups and downs over the years with several properties still recovering from mortgage fraud issues and foreclosures.
+However, despite these challenges, the real estate market in Miami continues to thrive as more and more people are becoming interested in purchasing a property such as a home, a condo unit, or a townhouse among many other choices.

 This steady stream in the market is undeniable which, in turn, increases certain risks among buyers.
 One of the risks includes damage to the property such as serious water leaks.

-Imagine yourself purchasing a single-dwelling unit that looks picture perfect and set amidst a nice, warm and friendly neighbourhood.
+Imagine yourself purchasing a single-dwelling unit that looks picture perfect and set amidst a nice, warm, and friendly neighborhood.
 What drew you to purchase this property?
-It could be because of its proximity to picturesque views, sandy beaches and posh restaurants and cafes.
+It could be because of its proximity to picturesque views, sandy beaches, and posh restaurants and cafes.
 It could also be for accessibility to places of interest.

 Case Study: Managing the Situation

-I have personally seen clients, such as a young couple who recently moved in, who asked for advice about a newly-purchased home which was discovered to have serious water and mold damage.
-They had the problem assessed and investigated by credible specialists on water damage Fort Lauderdale residents had recommended to them.
+I have personally seen clients, such as a young couple who recently moved in, who asked for advice about a newly-purchased home that was discovered to have serious water and mold damage.

 Is it possible to cancel the purchase upon discovery of the damages?
 What rights do they have as real estate buyers?
 Can they rescind the contract?

 The answer varies on a case-to-case basis.
-It depends on several factors such as; if the damages had been disclosed and discussed by the seller to the buyer beforehand, evidence that prove or disprove such claims, and if there is really fraud or misrepresentation that exists in their transaction.
-In whatever situation, real estate buyers have the right or prerogative to sue the seller and to file the necessary charges.
+It depends on several factors such as; if the damages had been disclosed and discussed by the seller to the buyer beforehand, evidence that proves or disproves such claims, and if there is really fraud or misrepresentation that exists in their transaction.
+In whatever situation, real estate buyers have the right or prerogative to sue the seller and to file the necessary changes.